MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/accidental-deletions.md

 When the deletion threshold is met, the job will go into quarantine and a notification email is sent.
 The quarantined job can then be allowed or rejected.
 To learn more about quarantine behavior, see [Application provisioning in quarantine status](application-provisioning-quarantine-status.md).

 ## Recovering from an accidental deletion
-If you encounter an accidental deletion, you'll see it on the provisioning status page.
+When you encounter an accidental deletion, you see it on the provisioning status page.
 It will say `Provisioning has been quarantined.
 See quarantine details for more information`.

 You can click either **Allow deletes** or **View provisioning logs**.